DCAN-Labs/hbcd-docs/docs/processing/standards.md

 <i>**Standards for testing may not be applicable for all HBCD processing pipelines.
 For example, depending on how specialized a given application is for HBCD, openly sharing representative test data for the workflow may not be feasible.</i>

-## Current HBCD Pipeline Evaluations
+## Current HBCD Pipeline & Utility Evaluations

 A full list of tools evaluated through the [NMIND Coding Standards Checklist](https://www.nmind.org/standards-checklist/) can be found on their webpage under [Evaluated Tools](https://www.nmind.org/proceedings/).
 Below are the badge rating details for pipelines integrated into the HBCD release environment: